SkooveLearn PianoDownload on the App Store

 whole, half, quarter notes

-Music is a language.
-Like all languages, music incorporates a set of characters and symbols to communicate meaning.
+Music is a language, like all languages it incorporates a set of characters and symbols to communicate meaning.

 We use different note symbols to communicate the duration of notes in music.
-In this article, we will learn about three of them.
+In this article, we will learn about whole notes, half notes and quarter notes.
 Think about them like basic units of time, almost like seconds and minutes.
-We call them Whole Notes, Half Notes, and Quarter Notes.

-In order to read music comfortably at the piano, you will need to be able to understand how these three different rhythms work together.
+In order to read music comfortably at the piano, you will need to be able to understand rhythm basics and how these three different rhythms work together.
 Check it out!

 Start your musical journey